Tax implications of settlement agreements

 Worked example of calculating tax on an ex gratia payment over £30,000

-This would mean that if, after the issue of the P45, an ex-employee receives a termination payment:
+Using the above calculations, this would mean that if, after the issue of the P45, an ex-employee receives a termination payment of £40,000 or £50,00, the following would apply:

 When would it be best for an ex gratia payment over £30,000 to be paid?